 - Letter #1 - from an occupational therapist (OTR) who was involved in the applicant's experience in occupational therapy hours.

-- Letter #2 - from a college-level instructor who instructed them in one or more classes.
+- Letter #2 - from a college-level instructor who instructed the applicant in one or more classes.

 - Letter #3 - from an individual who can attest to the skills, abilities and professionalism of the applicant.